EDS220-Fall2022-org/homework-2-mac/README.md

 # EDS220_Fall2022_HW2

+## Using Microsoft Planetary Computer Datasets to Examine Fire and Snow in California

 This repository contains useful template information for working on assignments for EDS 220 Working With Environmental Data at UC Santa Barbara (Fall 2021 quarter).

 Contents: